University-for-the-Creative-Arts/ai-project-AlexTreml/Commentary.md

 - Converts this into a steering value (–1 to 1),
 - Applies a constant throttle for forward movement.

-This logic runs in real time through **Event Tick**, enabling continuous, adaptive steering decisions and smooth autonomous driving behaviour.
+This logic runs in real time through **Event Tick**, enabling continuous, adaptive steering decisions.